Andrew Falkous: Falco vs. illegal music downloading

-Please be careful, or we'll get the world we all deserve.
-Hobby bands who can tour once every few years if they're lucky, and the superstars, freed from such inconvenient baggage as integrity and conscience, running the corporate sponsored marathon of £80-a-ticket arena tours and television adverts til their loveless hearts explode in an orgy of oppressive branding and self-regard.
-Some of us, in all honesty, just want to make the music we love and play it around the world without living in poverty.

 UK Music decided to take out a full-page advert in The Guardian, reprinting Falco's letter, making him an advocate for bands and sparking further debate on behalf of artists.

 Later, in an interview during a 2011 Australian tour, Falco stated that his "problem comes when people try to say it's a fight against the oppressor", a mentality of sticking it to some faceless entity.
-He continued to say he's encountered people complaining about paying money to see a band and the cost of an album, but would then turn around and spend more money on a round of drinks at the show.
+He continued to say he has encountered people complaining about paying money to see a band and the cost of an album, but would then turn around and spend more money on a round of drinks at the show.

+Personal life

+Falco is married to Future of the Left bassist Julia Ruzicka, with whom he has a daughter, Ella.